 Upon graduation, you will be eligible to sit for board certification examinations in your specialty area to obtain licensure.

 Objective Clinical Intensives

 In the BSN to DNP program, you will attend Objective Clinical Intensives (OCIs), which are academic visits that include working with standardized patients (SP) and genitourinary teaching associates (GUTA).
 You will engage in high-fidelity simulation and refine your clinical and leadership techniques.

 As a BSN to DNP student, you will gain direct experience treating patients in clinical placements, which are supervised by a skilled nurse preceptor.
-Our clinical placement team partners with you to secure sites that meet NHS faculty standards, align with your specialization, and fall within a reasonable distance of your community.1
+Our clinical placement team partners with you to secure sites that meet GUSON faculty standards, align with your specialization, and fall within a reasonable distance of your community.1

 The Post-Master’s DNP program is designed to build on the clinical experience of nurses in advanced nursing roles with master’s degrees.
 You will engage with a diverse group of students, including health care administrators, nurse informaticists, practicing APRNs, and nurses in a variety of other roles.